 Curing blood cancer

 Blood cancer patients can often only overcome the disease with the help of a stem cell donation from a suitable donor.
-In the case of leukaemia and malignant lymphomas, the transfer of healthy stem cells is even the only chance of a cure.
+In the case of leukemia and malignant lymphomas, the transfer of healthy stem cells is often the only chance of a cure.

-A series of malignant diseases in which there is a pathologically increased proliferation of immature and therefore non-functional white blood cells.
-Malignant lymphomas are divided into Hodgkin's disease (lymphogranulomatosis) and non-Hodgkin's lymphomas (lymphatic leukaemia) according to their different characteristics.
+A series of malignant diseases in which there is a pathologically increased proliferation of immature and therefore, non-functional white blood cells.
+Malignant lymphomas are divided into Hodgkin's disease (lymphogranulomatosis) and non-Hodgkin's lymphomas (lymphatic leukemia), according to their different characteristics.

 Malignant alteration of lymphatic tissue with swelling of the lymph nodes and pathological enlargement of the spleen.
 Malignant lymphomas are divided according to their different characteristics into Hodgkin's disease (lymphogranulomatosis) and non-Hodgkin's lymphomas (lymphatic leukemia), which originate from the lymph nodes.